TrevorM314/conCURRENCY/protocol.md

 ### 5.5 CHAIN
 This message is sent in response to the GET_CHAIN message.
 It contains a list of all blocks on the chain.

+CHAIN messages contain a "length" header indicating how many blocks are in the body of the message.

+**Body:** Binary data of a blocks separated by a line that contains "NEXT BLOCK".
+The final block is followed by a line containing "END CHAIN".\
+Body encoding: Mixture of binary and ASCII

 ## 6. Version Updates
 In order for a new version of conCURRENCY to be initiated, there must occur a vote on the blockchain.